-The Division of Neuroradiology, a neuroscience-based specialized and focused branch of the Department of Radiology at the University of Mississippi Medical Center, offers state-of-the-art imaging for the diagnosis of diseases of the brain, head, neck and spine in adult and pediatric patients.
+The Division of Neuroradiology, a neuroscience-based specialized and focused branch of the Department of Radiology at UMMC, offers state-of-the-art imaging for the diagnosis of diseases of the brain, head, neck and spine in adult and pediatric patients.

 In conjunction with colleagues in neurology and neurosurgery, our faculty members provide a wide array of neuro-interventional procedures.
 Neuro-imaging faculty members are fellowship trained with Certificate of Added Qualification (CAQ) demonstrating their wide range of clinical experience and research interests.
 Their studies are frequently topics in various scientific publications.